-No salary cost of living increases were provided to the District employees during the 2012-13 fiscal year.
-However, the costs for employee salaries increased by approximately \$267,763 due to successful recruitment and filling of vacant positions as well as negotiated step increases.
-The cost for employee benefits decreased by approximately \$74,816, mainly due to a decrease in the amount of post retiree health benefits that were paid.
+No salary cost of living increases were provided to the District employees during the 2013-14 fiscal year.
+However, the costs for employee salaries increased by approximately \$224,742 due to key positions in research and institutional effectiveness as well as one upper administrative position that was previously left vacant as well as negotiated step increases.
+The cost for employee benefits decreased by approximately \$49,457, mainly due to the continued decrease in retiree benefits paid.